-The Children’s Audiology Service offer expertise in the following areas:
+The Children’s Audiology Service offers expertise in the following areas:

-- Universal hearing screening for all new born babies and for school children
+- universal hearing screening for all new born babies and school children

 - hearing aid fitting after detailed assessment